thoudankeykang/LibForge/README.md

   con2rbvr [--noark] [--prefix PREFIX] <input_con> <output_dir>
-   - converts a CON custom to a RBVR custom in the given game directory --noark : creates a songs folder to be used with patchcreator in arkhelper instead of a DLC ARK --prefix <PREFIX> : set a custom prefix to better organize your converted song files arkorder <input_hdr> <output_dta>
+   - converts a CON custom to a RBVR custom in the given game directory --noark : creates a songs folder to be used with patchcreator in arkhelper instead of a DLC ARK --prefix <PREFIX> : sets a custom prefix to better organize your converted song files arkorder <input_hdr> <output_dta>
    - outputs the arkorder DTA of a given ARK HDR file arkbuild <input_dir> <input_arkorder> <output_dir> <ark_name>